 (This appendix does not form an integral part of this Recommendation.)

 NOTE – These guidelines will be updated by TSB as necessary.
-The updated version will be maintained on the ITU-T website and issued in a TSB circular.
+The updated version will be maintained on the ITU-T website and issued in a TSB Circular.

 The guidelines in this appendix supplement the general directives set out in Recommendation ITU-T A.2.
 For ease of reference, they are organized under relevant headings in two categories: one deals with the contents of the contribution and the other with the mechanics of its presentation.